News & Insights

 Failing to abide by the rules set out by the owners’ corporation inevitably hinders harmonious living among renters.
 Parking and placing belongings unsuitably, loud music after cut off times and smoking are common pain points brought to the attention of the owners’ corporation and can result in a notice being issued to non compliant residents for breaching rules.

 In order to minimise these issues Marshall White takes a number of steps to prepare renters.
 Prior to the commencement of a tenancy it’s imperative that renters are made aware of owners’ corporation rules and restrictions in place to avoid conflict and disappointment.

 Some maintenance issues, as in any rental property, may require the attention of specialised services.
 Often in an apartment building the costs would be factored into the owners’ corporation budget, covered by fees charged to owners, for day to day administration and maintenance.

 At times the responsibilities of common property maintenance can seem ambiguous.
 Often the owners’ corporation takes on the upkeep of the facilities and communal areas particularly with large developments which require building managers for day to day operations and addressing resident queries.

-If you are living in an apartment and unsure of where your maintenance responsibilities lie, contact your Marshall White property manager and they will be able to help you figure out whether the repairs need to be covered by your landlord or owners’ corporation.
+If you are living in an apartment and unsure of where your maintenance responsibilities lie, contact your Marshall White property manager and they will be able to help you figure out whether the repairs need to be covered by your property owner or owners’ corporation.

-To minimise incident Marshall White advises tenants to be conscious of other residents.
-‘Tenants must be mindful that it is a shared space with other resident’s calling it home,’ stresses Victoria, adding that ‘mutual respect between residents and owners can go a long way in resolving and minimising common problems to enhance harmonious apartment living.’
+To minimise incident Marshall White advises renters to be conscious of other residents.
+‘Renters must be mindful that it is a shared space with other resident’s calling it home,’ stresses Victoria, adding that ‘mutual respect between residents and owners can go a long way in resolving and minimising common problems to enhance harmonious apartment living.’